hpssjellis/google-should-make-tensorflowTinyJS/README.md

 <details  class="myDetails" closed> <summary>Script</summary>

 Google has the power to maintain and make this available to everyone.

 It’s good to remember Atwood’s Law: any application that can be written in JavaScript will eventually be written in JavaScript.

+Reminder tensorflowJS combined with TensorflowMicro does not have to work for all ML models and all microcontrollers.
+It needs to be able to simplify using microcontrollers for the general public.
+Anyone is welcome to try to use the most optimized Python or C++ methods to work on more advanced microcontroller machine learning

 </details>
 <hr>